storybookjs/frontpage/src/content/recipes/@emotion/styled.md

 </RecipeHeader>

-Emotion is a popular UI framework for building React components with css-in-js, while Storybook is a tool for creating and testing UI components in isolation.
+Emotion is a popular library for building UI components with css-in-js, while Storybook is a tool for creating and testing UI components in isolation.
-This post will show you how to integrate these two tools to create a powerful and flexible development environment for building user interfaces with Styled Components.
+This post will show you how to integrate these two tools to create a powerful and flexible development environment for building user interfaces with Emotion.

 This post will explain how to:

-2. 🧱 Use Emotion in your components
+1. 🧱 Use Emotion in your components
-3. 💅 Use a theme in your Stories
+2. 💅 Use a theme in your Stories
-4. 🎨 Switch betweens themes in a click
+3. 🎨 Switch betweens themes in a click

 If you’d like to see the example code of this recipe, check out the [example repository](https://github.com/Integrayshaun/emotion-recipe) on GitHub.
 Let's get started!